preetpalS/Front-End-Framework/README.md

 Some SASS and TypeScript code that I extracted from some of the websites that I have built.

+Intended to work with all modern browsers (Chrome, Edge, FireFox, IE (IE11), Opera, Safari).

 ## Installation

 Add this line to your application's Gemfile: